-Red pandas will weigh seven to fourteen pounds and measure about 42 inches long including their tail.
+Red pandas, also known as "fire fox" and "lesser panda", will weigh seven to fourteen pounds and measure about 42 inches long including their tail.
 They are covered in soft dense fur over their whole body, including the bottoms of their feet.
 They use their tail to cover themselves in winter months and to balance themselves in trees.
 Their red and white markings provide camouflage in the trees; resembling the red mosses and white lichens.
 Red pandas have a bony projection on their wrist which helps to grasp bamboo, known as a false thumb.

 Adult red pandas are usually solitary animals aside from short mating relationships.
 Red pandas behave like larger carnivores by having their home ranges overlapping, but with little to no interaction.
 Red pandas will search for the youngest bamboo shoots, usually more tender, which may only be found in patchy areas.
 Male's home ranges will be about double the size of females.
 Red pandas need to conserve energy so they will move slowly throughout their home ranges covering only about 25% per month.
 Red pandas will communicate with body language and a serious of noises.